Updated June 12, 2026 • ScrapMetalBuyers.com • All Guides

 Most yards require it for safety.
 Call ahead — some yards have their own de-valving process and will accept tanks with valves at a slight discount.

-If the tank is confirmed empty (shake it, listen for liquid, check the pressure gauge), you can drill a small hole in the body to prove it's depressurized.
+If the tank is confirmed empty, you can drill a small hole in the body to prove it's depressurized.
 Then the yard should accept it.

 Yes.
 Steel fire extinguishers are worth $0.05–$0.10/lb.
 Aluminum extinguishers are worth $0.40–$0.70/lb.
 The brass valve adds value.
 They must be completely empty and de-valved.